zhiwenh/delib/README.md

 delib.eth.checkConnection('ipc');
 ```

-### Adjust transaction options
+### Adjust options
 **delib.eth.account**
 **delib.eth.options**

-Choose the default account index to use for transactions.
+To chooose a default account index for transactions use `delib.eth.account`.
 The index corresponds to the `web3.eth.accounts` array.
-By default the index is 0.
+By default it is 0.

 ```
 delib.eth.account = 0;
 ```

 `delib.eth.options` contains the default options for your transactions.
-Options passed into deploy or contract method calls will overwrite these.
+It contains the Ethereum transaction options as well as delib options.
+These options can be passed into deploy or contract method calls, and they'll overwrite the defaults.

+You can pass in an `account` option in your deploy or contract method call and it'll use that account index for your transaction.

-If a gas option of 0, as a default option or passed in as an argument, gas amount will be estimated for you.
+If a `gas` option of 0 is specified, gas will be estimated for you. `maxGas` is the max gas allowed in gas estimates.

 ```
 delib.eth.options = {
-  from: null, // Leave at null to use the delib.eth.account index
-  to: null, // Automatically takes on the address of the contract you're calling
-  value: 0, // Value in wei to send
-  gas: 0, // If gas is set at 0 or null the gas cost is estimated
-  gasPrice: null, // If not specified it is the network mean gas value
-  data: null, // Not used for delib methods
-  nonce: null // Not used for delib methods
+  /** Default transaction options */
+  from: undefined,
+  to: undefined,
+  value: undefined,
+  gas: 0,
+  gasPrice: undefined,
+  data: undefined,
+  nonce: undefined,

+  /** Default delib options*/
+  account: undefined,
+  maxGas: undefined
 };
 ```